Skip to main content

 Chemotherapy

-Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
+Chemotherapy (also called chemo) uses drugs to stop the growth of cancer cells.
+Chemotherapy either kills the cells or stops them from dividing.
 Chemotherapy for vaginal cancer or cervical cancer is injected into a vein.
 When given this way, the drugs enter the bloodstream to reach cancer cells throughout the body.

 It is not known if chemotherapy is an effective treatment for childhood cervical cancer or vaginal cancer, although drugs commonly used to treat these cancers in adults, such as carboplatin and paclitaxel, may be used.